 Every pet owner needs to know the dangers of preserved jerky and tender treats.
 You can make jerky treats for cats and dogs from any meat you prefer.
 However, we recommend you only use meat fit for human consumption.
 Sliced meat dries the fastest but cubed meat also works well and is easier to put in a treat dispenser.

 If you intend making a habit of drying meat or liver several brands make food dehydrators (like in the picture) which make it easy.
 If you have a dehydrator, simply follow the instructions supplied with the appliance.

 To dry the meat using a conventional oven requires very low temperatures over a long time.
-Lilly’s treats are pictured: jerky cooks for 2.5-3 hours @ 100C.
+Lilly’s treats are pictured bottom right at the start.
+Jerky cooks for 2.5-3 hours @ 100C.
 Crunchies cook for 1 hour @ 150C then 2 hours @ 100C with the oven door ajar.
 Tessa’s liver treats are made by boiling liver, thinly slicing it, then drying in a low oven or a dehydrator.